 Credits for military personnel’s military school and experiences are granted according to the publications of the American Council on Education.
 Students should submit official copies of their Joint Service Transcript (JST) to the Registration Office along with a Transcript Evaluation Request form.
 Note: if you plan to use VA education benefits, you must submit official transcripts for a credit/transcript review.

 Joint Services Transcripts (JST) are ordered online.
 Please see Veterans/How to Apply for Benefits/Step 3 for instructions.
 The credential evaluator will review the record and translate military training experience applicable to a student's degree or certificate into Lower Columbia College course numbers and credit values.
 Final determination on credit granted for military service experience is at the discretion of the Registrar.
 Courses transferred in as electives will be considered restricted.
 A student is allowed up to 15 credits of restricted electives to be counted towards a transfer degree at LCC.
 Note: some four-year institutions will not accept military credits.
 Students with military experience may also explore the Non-Traditional Credits assessment » process.

 Students who change their program of study must request to have their transcripts re-evaluated to determine any applicable transfer credit for their new program of study.

-Make an appointment to discuss Advanced Placement or Alternative Options by calling the Entry Center at 360.442.2311.
+Make an appointment to discuss Alternative Options for earning credit by calling the Entry Center at 360.442.2311.
 Walk-ins welcome during regular business hours.